BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/bootstrap-icons.md

 ---
-title: Bootstrap-Icons
+title: Bootstrap Icons
-description: How to install and configure Bootstrap-Icons for Blade Icons.
+description: How to install and configure Bootstrap Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Bootstrap-Icons]
+breadcrumbs: [Documentation, Families, Bootstrap Icons]
 ---

 ## Installation